-WRCMBA is working hard to bring quality mountain cycling to the Southern Oregon Coast.
+WRCMBA is working hard to bring quality mountain biking to the Southern Oregon/Northern Cali Coast.
 A small group of riders have been getting after it for years so we have a long list of areas that need cataloged.

 - Get out your fat tire bikes and hit the beaches.
 There’s great riding on the Southern Oregon Coast at LOW TIDE.

 - Be sure to check the tide charts and moon calendars and always ride at Low Tide for safety so you don’t get stranded at a tight point.